ST1LLY/dc-sonar-workers-layer/README.md

 ### Ubuntu

-Go to folder where directory with source is located
+Go to the folder where the directory with the source is located.

-Deactivate previous venv if uses
+Deactivate the previous venv if it uses:

 ```shell
 deactivate
 ```

-Create venv
+Create venv:

 ```shell
 python3.10 -m venv venv-workers-layer
 ```

-Activate venv
+Activate created venv:

 ```shell
 source venv-workers-layer/bin/activate
 ```

-Install dependencies
+Install dependencies:

 ```shell
 pip install -r dc-sonar-workers-layer/requirements.txt
 ```

-Deactivate venv
+Deactivate venv:

 ```
 deactivate